AlirioLau/metalkit.github.io/_posts/2016-02-15-using-metalkit-part-6.markdown

 ---
 published: true
 title: Using MetalKit part 6
+summary: Looking at the differences between using the Metal and MetalKit frameworks.
+MetalKit provides easy texture loading, a Metal-aware view and interfacing with Model I/O.
 layout: post
 ---
-Few days ago I discussed with my `Metal` mentor and friend, [Warren](https://gum.co/metalbyexample), about the greatness of using the `MTKView` and since I haven't covered alternatives to using it, I feel like I owe it to our readers to explain what are the differences between using the newer `MetalKit` framework as opposed to using the earlier `Metal` framework.
+Let's see what are the differences between using the newer `MetalKit` framework as opposed to using the earlier `Metal` framework.
 They are both still coexisting, however, `MetalKit` introduces a few powerful features such as:

 - Easy `texture` loading (even asynchronous loading with a few lines of code).
 - Efficient data transfer between `Model I/O` meshes and `Metal` buffers.